 Elephant Foot Yam Physical Description

-The leaves grow to a length of only 20 in (50 cm) and have an ovoid shape.
-While the leaves grow short, the inflorescence averages a height of more than 6 ft (2m).
+The leaves of the Elephant Foot Yam grow to a length of only 20 in (50 cm) and have an ovoid shape.
+While the leaves grow short, the inflorescence averages a height of more than 6 ft (2 m).
 When ripe, the berries display a bright red color and have an ovoid shape similar to the leaves.

-Species: A. paeoniifolius
+- Species: A. paeoniifolius

-Elephant Foot Yam Distribution, Uses, and Ecology
+Elephant Foot Yam Distribution, Habitat, and Ecology

-The tropical species reproduces via the same tuber that man uses for food and medicine.
+In addition, the tropical species reproduces via the same tuber that man uses for food and medicine.
 However, the plant requires between 3 and 4 years before the corm develops enough to be either consumed or used for medicine.